thesummarynet/value-added-prompt-framework/README.md

 - **88% increase** in overall therapeutic response quality
 - **96% faster setup** compared to building custom context management from scratch

-These metrics are based on actual implementation testing, not theoretical projections.
+These numbers are based on initial testing I've done across multiple projects.

 ## Technical Components